drakkan/sftpgo/README.md

 sftpgo initprovider --help
 ```

-After the initialization, the database structure will be automatically checked and updated, if required, at startup.
+After the first initialization (manual or automatic), the database structure will be automatically checked and updated, if required, at startup.

 ## Tutorials